Advanced Family & Sports Podiatry

 Crumbling and distortion

-The nail can become weaker and start to crumble or become misshapen.
+The nail may become weaker and start to crumble or become misshapen.

 Separation

-The nail may separate from the nail bed resulting in a loose nail that can catch on clothing and bed linen, causing pain and discomfort.
+The affected nail may separate from the nail bed, resulting in a loose nail that can catch on clothing and bedding, often causing pain and discomfort.

-In some cases, the infection can produce a foul odor from a combination of fungal and bacterial infection.
+In some cases, the infection can produce a foul odour from a combination of fungal and bacterial infection.

 Advanced Family & Sports Podiatry

-Treatment for fungal nail infections can be challenging and may include laser therapy, topical antifungal medications, oral antifungal drugs, or a combination of all.
-Advanced Podiatry uses the latest fungal nail laser, the Erchonia® Lunula Laser to treat the condition.
-It is essential to follow the treatment regimen consistently and have patience, as it may take several months for the nail to grow out completely without any signs of infection.
+The treatment for fungal nail infections will vary from person to person depending on the severity of their condition and their treatment preferences.
+It may include laser therapy, topical antifungal medications, oral antifungal drugs, or a combination of all of these.
+In any case, it is essential to follow the treatment regimen consistently and have patience, as it may take several months for the nail to grow out completely without any signs of infection.

 Advanced Family & Sports Podiatry

-The Erchonia® Lunula Laser is a medical device used for the treatment of fungal toenail infections, also known as onychomycosis.
-The laser system is manufactured by Erchonia Corporation, a company specialising in low-level laser therapy (LLLT) technology which is available locally at Advanced Family & Sports Podiatry.
+Advanced Podiatry uses the latest fungal nail laser, the Erchonia® Lunula Laser, to address the condition.
+The laser system is a medical device manufactured by Erchonia Corporation, a company focused on low-level laser therapy (LLLT) technology which is available locally at Advanced Family & Sports Podiatry.

 Advanced Family & Sports Podiatry